bitshares/bitshares.github.io-old/_technologies/zh/dynamic-account-permissions.md

 **insert cass diagram here**

-Under this approach each individual pays a single transaction fee each time they approve an action and every action involves at most 1 signature verification by the network.
+Under this approach, each individual pays a single transaction fee each time they approve an action and every action involves at most 1 signature verification by the network.

 This process allows arbitrarily deep hierarchies to be formed without exposing the permission system to vulnerability of